Skårby Runestones: Skårby 2

 The Skårby 2 runestone is listed as DR 281 in the Rundata catalog and consists of runic text in a band that runs along the sides of the stone.
-It is 1.2 meters in height and made of granite.
+It is 1.2 meters in height and is made of granite.
 Similar to Skårby 1, it is classified as being carved in runestone style RAK and dated after the date of the Jelling stones.
 It is located in the churchyard of the Skårby church.